relaxdiego/python-based-operator/README.md

 #### Create Your First Prometheus Cluster

-There are some PrometheusCluster CRDs under the `examples/` directory.
-After deploying the operator, create a sample Prometheus cluster via the usual kubectl commands:
+There are sample PrometheusCluster files under the `examples/` directory.
+After deploying the operator, create a sample Prometheus cluster via kubectl:

 ```
 kubectl create ns example